mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Damn this cold," he whispered to himself.
 He curled up into himself, his body shivering from exposure, but it was only a temporary relief. _I wonder if Setre is searching for me_.
 His thoughts meandered to the memories of her face, closed and sinking into his shoulder.
 The feeling of panic and confusion and euphoria. _Did I want it to happen?_ he asked. _Did I enjoy it?_ A knot grew in his stomach.

 "Liffa, Melna," he spoke to the wind as if they were listening.
 "I've broken our oath."
 A tear began to fall down his cheek.
 The first he'd had time to shed.
-"Melna, you must understand I..." he gasped for an explanation but he knew he had none.
+"Melna, you have to understand..." he gasped for an explanation but he knew he had none.
 Who would believe him?
 Who could possibly understand what's happened here?
 He thought of Liffa, wondered if thi was being treated well or if Fajro really was using hae life to bargain with the senate.
 Maybe Melna was doing better.
 She always remained composed while the rest of the world was teetering at the edge of madness.

 Kipnu heard quick footsteps approaching behind him, and he quickly stood up and covered his brightly-lit body.

 "Kipnu?" a maman called his name.
 He'd half-expected Setre, or the faceless maman who congratulated him, but he could immediately tell this person was a stranger.
 There was a distinct tone to hae voice: warm and earnest and full, and not so saccharine as many were.
-Thi passed by him, looking around, but didn't notice him standing a few paces away, watching as thi circled around the area and placed hae hands on a tree that grew diagonally from the ground.
+Thi passed by him, looking around, but didn't notice him standing a few paces away.
+He looked on as thi circled around the area and placed hae hands on a tree that grew diagonally from the ground.
 Hae hands came to hae chest and clutched an object in hae coat.
 Thi fiddled with it and gradually a small bright flame grew from a glass enclosure: a lantern of sorts.
 In the warm light he could see a fractured trunk and the many branches that suspended it above the ground.

 He hesitated, but he knew he should say something.
-"I'm not here for trouble," he said, walking slowly from the tree.
+"I'm armed," he bluffed, walking slowly away from the tree.
 He maintained the distance between them.
+"Don't come any closer," he said.

 "Kipnu, you've made it!" thi said.
 "Come in, come in.
-We have much to..."
+We have much to talk..."

-But he stared at hae with eyes as cold as his skin.
+But thi looked back at him as he stared back with eyes colder than the wind.
 "Who are you?" he asked.
 "Is this another of Shinna's tests?"

-The kaln adjusted hae stance, took a step toward him and bowed.
+The maman adjusted hae stance, took a step toward him and bowed.
 "I am Casra and this is my home.
 We did not lead you here to test your loyalty or enslave you with kanosin.
 We brought you here so that you could be yourself again, and hopefully help others to do the same.
 I know you have no reason to trust a stranger from what you've seen out here, but you can see yourself that I'm not like the others.
 I have a place of refuge here.
-Safety from the guardians and the cold."
+Safety from the hunters and the cold."

 He observed: hae spartan coat and trousers, a well-used lantern, and no sign of kanosin in hae skin.
-Casra might not be with Shinna but he'd quickly learned to measure everyone on Ulukoma with an eye of distrust.
+Casra might not be with Shinna but he'd learned to measure everyone on Ulukoma with an eye of distrust.
 "How many are here?" he asked.

 "It's just my kaln and I," thi said.